Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 Olive oil is also beneficial for lowering hypertension because it makes nitric oxide more bioavailable, which makes it better able to keep arteries dilated and clear.
 Another protective element is that it helps combat the disease-promoting effects of oxidation and improves endothelial function.

-The biological mechanisms for cancer prevention associated with the Mediterranean diet have been related to the favorable effect of a balanced ratio of omega-6 and omega-3 essential fatty acids and high amounts of fiber, antioxidants and polyphenols found in fruit, vegetables, olive oil and wine.
+According to an article published in the European Journal of Cancer Prevention, the favorable effect of a balanced ratio of omega-6 and omega-3 fatty acids and high amounts of fiber, antioxidants and polyphenols found in fruit, vegetables, olive oil and wine aid in cancer prevention.

 A plant-based diet, one that includes lots of fruits and vegetables, is the cornerstone of the Mediterranean diet, which can help fight cancer in nearly every way — providing antioxidants, protecting DNA from damage, stopping cell mutation, modulating hormone production and growth factors, lowering inflammation, and delaying tumor growth.

-7. Prevents or Helps Treat Type 2 Diabetes
+7. Prevents or helps treat type 2 diabetes

 One reason the Mediterranean diet might be so beneficial for preventing diabetes is because it controls excess insulin, a hormone that controls blood sugar levels and weight.
 A low-sugar diet with plenty of fresh produce and fats is part of a natural diabetic diet plan.